|

 essential part of the decision making process.

-Dallas Carter is the Medical Director at South Coast Hospice.
+Dr. Dallas Carter is the Medical Director at South Coast Hospice.
 He

 directs the Plan of Care for each patient and regularly consults with

 the hospice interdisciplinary team for each patient.
-Dr.
+Dr. Carter

 may serve as a consultant to the patient's personal physician in the

 areas of pain and symptom management.
+Dr. Carter has full privileges at

-of the few Certified Palliative Care Physicians in the Nation.
+Bay Area Hospital, and is one of the few Certified Palliative Care Physicians

 Nurses

-personal care.
+as well as personal care.
 South Coast Hospice nurses are trained to

-associated with terminal illness.
+suffering associated with terminal illness.
 South Coast Hospice nurses

 provide patient and family education on care giving and end-of-life